-- Note: Haemonetics does not recommend resuming a Sequestration procedure after marking it completed. - Note: To begin a new procedure, you must first power down the device and power it back on. - Note: If you power down the device before fully purging the blue line, power the device back on, choose to resume the procedure, and touch End Procedure.
-This flushes the remaining blood in the blue line into the RBC bag. - Note: If the device is powered off without purging the blue line and is powered on again within six hours with a processing set installed, the device prompts you to resume the previous procedure or to save the previous procedure and start a new one.
+Note: Haemonetics does not recommend resuming a Sequestration procedure after marking it completed.

+Note: To begin a new procedure, you must first power down the device and power it back on.

+Note: If you power down the device before fully purging the blue line, power the device back on, choose to resume the procedure, and touch End Procedure.
+This flushes the remaining blood in the blue line into the RBC bag.

+Note: If the device is powered off without purging the blue line and is powered on again within six hours with a processing set installed, the device prompts you to resume the previous procedure or to save the previous procedure and start a new one.
 If you choose to start a new procedure, the device marks the previous procedure as complete and performs a self-test.
-If you instead choose to continue the previous procedure, the device instructs you to ensure all disposables and interlocks are in place.
+If you instead choose to continue the previous procedure, the device instructs you to ensure all disposable components and interlocks are in place.

-Transferring the RBCs for
+General Precautions When Transferring the RBCs for Reinfusion

-Reinfusion

-Alert: DO NOT USE A PRESSURE CUFF OR ANY OTHER MECHANICAL DEVICE WITH THE CELL SAVER ELITE+ SYSTEM.
+Alert: DO NOT USE A PRESSURE CUFF OR ANY OTHER MECHANICAL DEVICE.
 PRESSURE REINFUSION CAN RESULT IN THE FATAL INFUSION OF AIR INTO THE PATIENT.

-- Alert: The safe length of time that blood or blood products may remain in the autotransfusion disposables is dependent on collection and storage methods.
-Refer to the AABB standards or to appropriate local standards for more information. - Alert: In accordance with applicable current guidelines and standards, a transfusion filter designed to retain particles that are potentially harmful to the patient should be used when returning processed concentrated RBCs.
+Alert: The safe length of time that blood or blood products may remain in the autotransfusion disposable components is dependent on collection and storage methods.
+Refer to the AABB standards for more information.

+Alert: In accordance with FDA guidelines and AABB standards, a transfusion filter designed to retain particles that are potentially harmful to the patient should be used when returning processed concentrated RBCs.